evpaassen/ie6bar/tools/README.txt

 package from it's source.
 The source should be located in the folder '../src', relative to the folder of the build script.

-The script is written in PHP, so you'll need to have PHP installed to run it.
-You can then run the script from the command line using the following commands.
+The tool is written in PHP, so you'll need to have PHP installed to run it.
+It was developed and tested using PHP version 5.3.0.
+Once you have PHP installed, you can then run the script from the command line using the following commands.

 =======
  USAGE
 =======

 php ie6bar.php build